-Associate Professor Scott.
-Chair Associate Professor Noel Associate Professor Wong
+Associate Professor Scott, Chair Associate Professor Noel Associate Professor Wong Course Lecturer Davis

 Christian Ministries seeks to prepare students for a wide variety of ministries from a Christian perspective.
 This includes those wishing to pursue ministry as their primary vocation, and those desiring additional ministry training to complement another chosen profession.
-Students may avail of the Bachelor of Religious Education degree, or choose from one of five Christian Ministry minors.
+Students may avail themselves of the Bachelor of Religious Education degree, or choose from one of four Christian Ministry minors.